AssemblyAI/assemblyai-semantic-kernel/README.md

 dotnet add package AssemblyAI.SemanticKernel
 ```

-Next, register the `TranscriptPlugin` into your kernel:
+Next, register the `AssemblyAI` plugin into your kernel:

 ```csharp
 using AssemblyAI.SemanticKernel;